P. C. Gupta: Teaching career

 His first stint teaching English Literature was at St. John's College, Agra from 1931 to 1941.
 Here he taught literary greats like Dr. Narendra, Dr. Nemi Chandra Jain, and Bharat Bhushan.
 For a short period Gupta was co-editor of Sahityik Sandesh ("Literary Message").
 During his tenure he regularly wrote articles, primarily literary criticisms, for this magazine.
 Some of these articles were broadcast on Delhi All India Radio.

 He joined Allahabad University in 1941 and continued there until he retired in 1970.
 During this time, he was promoted to Professor of English Literature, and he retired as the head of the Department of English, Allahabad University.
 Gupta flourished in this period, producing much creative writing in English and in Hindi.
-He was involved in writers' groups and associations such as the Progressive Writers Group, IPTA, The Levelers Club, and Parimal.
+He was involved in writers' groups and associations such as the Progressive Writers' Association, IPTA, The Levelers Club, and Parimal.